zzzprojects/docs/bulk-operations.net/pages/documentations/options-transient-error.md

 ```

 ## RetryInterval
-Allow you to set how many time to wait before trying an operation again when a transient error occurs.
+Allows you to set how many times to wait before trying an operation again when a transient error occurs.

 ### Example